shashisadasivan/SSD365VSAddIn/README.md

 Extensions to enhance the development experience, mostly with just the mouse.
 These can only be done from the designer windows of the source objects

+__Version support__: 10.0.10 and higher.
+If you want to install this for a system prior to 10.0.10, then see the __How to install__ section

 * [How to install the extension](#how-to-install-the-extension)
 * [Features](#features)
   * [Settings based object creation](#settings-based-object-creation)